Find Your Voice. Build Your Power. Take Action.

 Live sessions.
 Real deadlines.
 Women ready to do the work.

-Over 10 weeks, you’ll turn your concerns, interests, and passions into meaningful community impact.
+You’ll turn your concerns, interests, and passions into meaningful community impact.
 Through a hands-on project, guided reflection, and supportive peer connection, you’ll learn how power works locally and how you can use your own voice to create change.

 Who This is For